zzzprojects/learn-orm/tutorials/ssis/event-handlers.md

 At run time, containers and tasks raise events.
 You can create custom event handlers that respond to these events by running a workflow when the event is raised.

  - For example, you can create an event handler that sends an e-mail message when a task fails.
- - An event handler is similar to a package, like a package, an event handler can provide scope for variables, and includes a control flow and optional data flows.
+ - An event handler is similar to a package, it can also provide scope for variables, and includes a control flow and optional data flows.
  - You can build event handlers for packages, the **Foreach Loop** container, the **For Loop** container, the **Sequence** container, and all tasks.

 You create event handlers by using the design surface of the **Event Handlers** tab in SSIS Designer.